Sepsis and Prevention: Vaccinations

 Exceptions to vaccinations

-Not everyone can receive all (or any) vaccinations.
-People with a weakened immune system might have to delay or not receive them at all.
-Some are allergic to an ingredient in a particular products.
+Not everyone can receive vaccines.
+People with a weakened immune system might have to delay or not receive vaccinations at all.
+Some are allergic to an ingredient in a particular vaccine.
 The people around them can provide herd immunity through their own vaccinations.
 If the people who are regularly in contact with the unvaccinated person are vaccinated, the unvaccinated person has a lower chance of being exposed to the virus or bacteria and becoming ill.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”